frederic-perez/AmE-dictionary/data/idioms.md

 __the whole nine yards__
 __then again__ :nine::m: From another standpoint; on the other hand; on second thought.
 An opposite possibility. _I need a vacation.
 Then again, so do my coworkers._
 __there is no way around it/that__ :two::dart::hammer: :es: no hay más remedio, no queda otro remedio
+__there’s no such thing as a free lunch__ _prov_ :dart: (there is no free lunch, there ain’t no such thing as a free lunch) Nothing is ever really given away for free, so be wary of hidden charges, motives, or agendas. _Of course, once you’re signed up to the free program, you have to pay for all sorts of extra services to make it even worth using.
+There’s no such thing as a free lunch, after all._
 __thick and thin__ :four: Good and bad times. _Supporters ready to back them through thick and thin._ _Marriages that last through thick and thin._
 __thick skin__ :two::dart::hammer:
 __think back__ :two: To think about a past event or a past time.